asyncapi/ts-nats-template/README.md

 * Supports wildcard channels.
 AsyncAPI describes the channel path to be defined as [RFC 6570 URI](https://www.asyncapi.com/docs/specifications/2.0.0/#a-name-channelsobject-a-channels-object).
 So a channel containing a wildcard needs to be defined with parameters such as `smartylighting/streetlights/{wildcard}`.
 * Supports [test/mirror client](#test-client) for testing or other useful scenarios.
 * This template can be used as a NodeJS library.
-* This template uses [quicktype](https://quicktype.io/) to generate the corresponding message payloads.
+* Generates payload models using the [AsyncAPI model generation library](https://github.com/asyncapi/generator-model-sdk).
 # Restrictions
 * Empty objects are not supported, use `null` types instead.